larrytheliquid/generic-reuse/ArtifactOverview.md

 checks the file, which adds syntax highlighting and adds navigation mode (navi) to the bottom of the buffer, which should now display `(cedille navi)`.
-The file passed type checking if pressing `r` results in the message "No errors." at the bottom of the file buffer.
+The file passed type checking if pressing `r` results in the message "No errors." at the bottom in the Emacs mini buffer.
 Note that navi mode is a navigation-only mode.
 To edit the file, (for example, to manually insert a syntax or type error), press `q` to quit navi mode.
 After editing, press `M-s` to re-check the file, and then `r` to ensure there are no errors, or to jump to the first error location if there is one.

 This is all that is required to have Cedille type check files contained in our artifact.
 If you feel more adventurous, feel free to